bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^20^ Being asked by the Pharisees when God’s Kingdom would come, he answered them, “God’s Kingdom doesn’t come with observation; ^21^ neither will they say, ‘Look, here!’ or, ‘Look, there!’ for behold, God’s Kingdom is within you.”

 ^22^ He said to the disciples, “The days will come when you will desire to see one of the days of the Son of Man, and you will not see it. ^23^ They will tell you, ‘Look, here!’ or ‘Look, there!’
 Don’t go away or follow after them, ^24^ for as the lightning, when it flashes out of one part under the sky, shines to another part under the sky, so will the Son of Man be in his day. ^25^ But first, he must suffer many things and be rejected by this generation. ^26^ As it was in the days of Noah, even so it will also be in the days of the Son of Man. ^27^ They ate, they drank, they married, and they were given in marriage until the day that Noah entered into the ship, and the flood came and destroyed them all. ^28^ Likewise, even as it was in the days of Lot: they ate, they drank, they bought, they sold, they planted, they built; ^29^ but in the day that Lot went out from Sodom, it rained fire and sulphur from the sky and destroyed them all. ^30^ It will be the same way in the day that the Son of Man is revealed. ^31^ In that day, he who will be on the housetop and his goods in the house, let him not go down to take them away.
 Let him who is in the field likewise not turn back. ^32^ Remember Lot’s wife! ^33^ Whoever seeks to save his life loses it, but whoever loses his life preserves it. ^34^ I tell you, in that night there will be two people in one bed.
 One will be taken and the other will be left. ^35^ There will be two grinding grain together.
-One will be taken and the other will be left.” ^36^ ^^
+One will be taken and the other will be left.” ^36^ ^a^
-^[17:36 Some Greek manuscripts add: “Two will be in the field: the one taken, and the other left.”]
+^a^[**17:36** Some Greek manuscripts add: “Two will be in the field: the one taken, and the other left.”]

 ^37^ They, answering, asked him, “Where, Lord?”